MolSSI-Education/oop_and_design_patterns/_episodes/08-Adapter.md

 ## MDTraj Adapter

 We will start by building an Adapter that utilizes MDTraj.
-We create a new file called `mdtra_adapter.py`.
+We create a new file called `mdtraj_adapter.py`.
 Remember to import the adapter and mdtraj.
 ````{tab-set-code}

 ```{code-block} python
-from trajectoryAdapter import TrajectoryAdapter import mdtraj as mdt
+from trajectory_adapter import TrajectoryAdapter import mdtraj as mdt

 class MDTrajAdapter(TrajectoryAdapter):
     def __init__(self, filename):
-        self.trajectory = md.load_pdb(filename)
+        self.trajectory = mdt.load_pdb(filename)
         print('Selected MDTraj.')
 ```
 ````